rogelioConsejo/fav-imgs/README.md

 - We follow the Stable Dependencies Principle and Stable Abstractions Principle for coupling
 - I can add the option to add either an image URL or an image file in the future, but for now I wanted to focus on demonstrating the architecture.
+- The front-end is relatively messy because it is the least stable component.
 - I did not add CSS because it is irrelevant for the purpose of this exercise.

 ### Important note